 We will use the Aid for AIDS (AfA) control database, which is a private-sector HIV treatment program that provides HIV care for patients on medical insurance and corporate treatment programs.29 AfA links laboratory, hospitalization, pharmacy and medical practitioner claims from the medical insurance fund claim database.

 Statistical methods

+For this reason, we proposed the following directed acyclic graph to represent the assumptions based on what is already described in the literature.

 Descriptive analysis: We will use descriptive statistics to analyse characteristics of participants with PTSD that belong to both private- and public-sector ART programs.
 Descriptive analysis will be stratified by sector (public/private) and history of cardiovascular disease treatment utilization (yes/no).